 - AuthorizeInterceptor: attaches the access token after the authentication is done by the Authorise guard.

 - AuthorizeService: interacts with the other parts of the application and exposes the user information with them.

-Step-1: Add <Authorize> attribute to the newly created controller, in order to require authorization for the new API.
+1) Add <Authorize> attribute to the newly created controller, in order to require authorization for the new API.

 The JWT(JSON Web Token) handler creates events through JwtBearerEvents, that facilitate control over the authentication process and the instruction AddIdentityServerJwt registers its own event handlers in order to aid the API authorization.
-To include it into your application, you customize it and can incorporate the required logic to the existing event handler.
+To include it into your application, you customize it and can incorporate the required logic into the existing event handler.

-Step-3: Guard the client-side route through the AuthorizeGuard, hence preventing the unauthentic users from accessing the route.
+3) Guard the client-side route through the AuthorizeGuard, hence preventing the unauthentic users from accessing the route.
 When the route is protected, AuthorizeInterceptor authenticates the API request by automatically attaching the token to the HTTP request

 4) Now you can start with the production of your application, by providing the database for storing the user details and the access grants, as well as an SSL certificate as the application, can run only when the certificate is configured on the portal.